HalukErdogan/ros-astar-demo/README.md

 Implementation of A* Graph Search Algorithm for a 2D Path Planning Problem with ROS

 # Installation
-This implementation is done as a catkin_ws, so it can be easly compiled with
+This implementation is done as a catkin package, so it can be easly compiled with
 ```
   catkin_make
   catkin build